 19) Be a guest speaker of YouTube videos and podcasts

 Leaders in politics should accept opportunities such as being guest speakers on podcasts.
 But why?
-The podcast format is becoming extremely popular and attracts millions of listeners.
+The podcast production is becoming extremely popular and attracts millions of listeners.
 They provide an opportunity for politicians to be more personal and on message.

 So, in addition to the usual venues like TV, radio, newspapers, etc., politicians are increasingly appearing in ‘new’ media, like Youtube videos.
 By doing so, they are able to reach the young generation faster (a key point we touched on earlier)